-This antique Berber dowry trunk was originally filled with fine clothes and bedding and presented by a husband to his future wife.
+This stunning antique Berber dowry trunk was originally filled with fine clothes and bedding and presented by a husband to his future wife.
 Made in southern Morocco, the chest dates from the early 1900s and is durable and fragrant tamarisk (salt cedar) wood.
 It has been recovered in hand-decorated leather, with silver and brass repousse, camel bone, and gemstone adornments.

 The front of this large trunk has two large silver melange repousse hamsa hands, each with a large piece of amber copal resin in the middle.
 In the center under the beautifully engraved latch is a large silver melange flower, containing a center of red coral.
 Above and below the hands are four diamond-shaped pieces of carved camel bone, each framed in silver melange repousse, representing eyes to ward off the evil eye.
 Additional hamsa hands and fibula (brooches used to attach a head scarf to clothing) decorate the front of the chest.
 Antique coins and metal rivets provide further visual delight (and protection).